@sustainpsu

 All Penn State campuses have food pantries on campus or in the community which operate as programs to address student food insecurity and hunger.
 Most campuses offer either food pantries, food distribution services, and/or campus community gardens.

 Each year, a news story about food resources is published for the campus community.
-For example, in 2022 Penn State News published A student guide to food and housing security resources at Penn State in January, Student guide: Five food and housing security resources to know in September.
+For example, In 2023 Penn State News published Student guide: Top five food and housing security resources to know and in 2022 Penn State News published A student guide to food and housing security resources at Penn State in January, Student guide: Five food and housing security resources to know in September.

 Food insecurity resources for student include: